BellevueCollege/student-club/README.md

 # Student-Club

 Student-Club plugin provides a way to create a custom post's in a new section of wordpress dashboard.
-In addition to Title, description, attachments(using Add media) each post contains following custom meta fields-
+In addition to Title, description, attachments(using Add media) each post contains following custom meta fields
 - Club Website URL
 - Advisor Name
 - Advisor Email